On Humans

 Mark as Played

-Here is a simple story about the origins of the human brain: All primate brains are good at packing neurons into a small space—they are neural supercomputers.
-The human brain is just what you’d expect from a monkey of our size: big, packed with neurons, but no more special than that.
-It's the chimps and gorillas who are special: without cooked food, their brains stay oddly small.
+Here is a simple story about the origins of the human brain: All primate brains are dense with neurons—they are the supercomputers of the animal world.
+What's more, the human brain is just what you’d expect from a primate of our size: big, packed with neurons, but no more special than that.
+It's the chimps and gorillas who are special: without cooked food, their brains lacked the fuel to keep up with the growing body.

 Mark as Played